ibm-cloud-docs/secrets-manager/tutorials/access-storage.md

 ```
 {: pre}

 You can also create an IAM credential by using the {{site.data.keyword.secrets-manager_short}} UI.
-For more information, see [Creating IAM credentials](/docs/secrets-manager?topic=secrets-manager-create-secrets#store-iam-credentials).
+For more information, see [Creating IAM credentials](/docs/secrets-manager?topic=secrets-manager-store-secrets#store-iam-credentials).
 {: note}

 ## Generate an API key
-{: #retrieve-api-key}
+{: #access-cos-retrieve-api-key}
 {: step}

 After you create the IAM credential, a user with lesser privileges can retrieve the secret when it's time to access the storage bucket.